rackerlabs/docs-cloud-databases/apidocs/dev-guide/getting-started/examples/backup-db-examples.rst

             "name": "snapshot",
                "status": "NEW",
                "updated": "2013-06-27T19:47:55"
         }
     }

-   |

 You can see that the backups were successfully created.

-This concludes the *Getting Started*.
-Thank you for using Rackspace Cloud products.